dracodoc/mischelper/README.md

 _2017.01.19  Added a simple timing menu which is just one time run microbenchmark_

+_2017.01.19  I just found the function `readClipboard` only works in windows.
+So some of the functions will not work in Mac if clipboard was used.
+Will check if there is a generic apporach to solve this._

 ## Installation
 To install:
 * Install RStudio newest release or preview version.
 (Version 0.99.903 has a bug to run microbenchmark 3 times.
 Newer preview version don't have this bug.)